OnDevJay/SQL-Server-Backup-Recovery-Project/README.md

 Project demonstrating automated backup and recovery procedures for SQL Server databases

 ## Aim
 The aim of this project is to design and implement an automated backup and recovery system for SQL Server databases, ensuring data integrity, availability, and minimal downtime.
-By establishing robust backup procedures, the project seeks to provide a reliable method for restoring the database in case of failure, enhancing overall data management.
+By establishing backup procedures, the project seeks to provide a reliable method for restoring the database in case of failure, enhancing overall data management.

 ## Key Stakeholders
 - **Database Administrators**: Responsible for managing the database and ensuring data integrity and availability.